 The listed building, with its neo-gothic front, was built in 1860 and is located in the very city center of Cologne, close to the romanic St. Gereon’s Basilica.
 The 4.5 meters (13 ½ feet) wide building started as an addition to a larger structure with the same façade which was destroyed in the war.

-The previous ceilings, lowered to 2.2 meters (6 ½ feet) were removed to reveal the full height of the original rooms, up to 4.2 meters (13 feet), thereby freeing the historical stucco and the tall, large-format windows.
+The previous ceilings, lowered to 2.2 meters (6 ½ feet) were removed to reveal the full height of the original rooms, up to 4.2 meters (13 feet), thereby freeing the historical stucco and the tall, high-format windows.
 An oiled oakwood floor was laid over acoustical insulation on all levels.

-The façade, made of tuff and sandstone from the quarry that provided stone for the Cathedral, was heavily damaged by pigeons, the elements and decades of neglect.
+The façade, made of tuff and sandstone from the same quarry that provided stone for the Cathedral, was heavily damaged by the elements, pigeons, and decades of neglect.
 Thus, many window sills and cornices had to be replaced, the stepped gable rebuilt, and various neo-gothic, hand-carved details had to be crafted.
 The entire ground-floor façade, tiled in the 70’s, was freed, cleaned and partially rebuilt.
 New wooden window frames were built according to the original, historical formats.
 Occasional bullet holes from World War II were left untouched as indelible, historical footnotes.